Skip to main content

 Discovery

 Once I know the output I’m looking for, it’s time to go into discovery mode.
 That’s where the operational experience I mentioned comes in.
 Go talk to the people in the departments involved in the things that drive the outcome you’re planning for.
 If you’re forecasting sales (in dollars), go talk to the vice president of sales and some managers in the sales department, maybe even some salespeople who are the ones racking up the sales.
 Gain an understanding of their sales cycle.
-What are the things that affect prices, discounts given, receivables terms, chargebacks/returns, sales volume, the timing of various promotions, etc.?
+What are the things that affect prices, discounts are given, receivables terms, chargebacks/returns, sales volume, the timing of various promotions, etc.?
 These are all things that can affect your projection, so you better understand them.

 Put the Variables to Work

 Now it’s time to build your model.
-Be organized and develop your formulas based on what you learned in the discovery process.
+Be organised and develop your formulas based on what you learned in the discovery process.
 Let what you learned to drive the level of detail in which you build your model.
 For example, if sales prices don’t vary, it’s sufficient to set up a price list and use that to drive all the formulas that involve sales price.
-If, on the other hand, your business runs lots of promotions or routinely gives discounts, you’ll want to build your formulas to incorporate these variables so you are not constantly reworking the model when things change.
-That’s the whole purpose for using this method, flexibility.
+If, on the other hand, your business runs lots of promotions or routinely gives discounts, you’ll want to build your formulas to incorporate these variables, so you are not constantly reworking the model when things change.
+That’s the whole purpose of using this method, flexibility.

 Using Technology to Enhance Driver-based Planning

 There is a wide variety of technology tools that incorporate functionality that makes driver-based planning easier.
-Many of the newest planning software packages allow you to use formulas that are very similar to spreadsheet formulas, making the learning curve short and many planners still choose to stick with spreadsheets.
-If you go this route, you need to be aware of spreadsheets inherent limitations and proceed accordingly.
+Many of the newest planning software packages allow you to use formulas that are very similar to spreadsheet formulas, making the learning curve short, and many planners still choose to stick with spreadsheets.
+If you go this route, you need to be aware of spreadsheets' inherent limitations and proceed accordingly.
 Broken links, formula errors, data integrity and security issues abound in spreadsheets, so if you are doing serious planning, it is worth evaluating some of the other tools that are available.

 Summary